Global Information Lookup Global Information

 The Commonwealth dates back to the first half of the 20th century with the decolonisation of the British Empire through increased self-governance of its territories.
 It was originally created as the British Commonwealth of Nations[7] through the Balfour Declaration at the 1926 Imperial Conference, and formalised by the United Kingdom through the Statute of Westminster in 1931.
 The current Commonwealth of Nations was formally constituted by the London Declaration in 1949, which modernised the community and established the member states as "free and equal".[8]

-The head of the Commonwealth is Charles III.
-He is king of 15 member states, known as the Commonwealth realms, while 36 other members are republics, and five others have different monarchs.
-Although he became head upon the death of his mother, Elizabeth II, the position is not technically hereditary.[10]
+The Head of the Commonwealth is Charles III.
+He is king of 15 member states, known as the Commonwealth realms, whilst 36 other members are republics, and five others have different monarchs.
+Although he became head upon the death of his mother, Elizabeth II, the position is not technically hereditary.[9]

-Member states have no legal obligations to one another but are connected through their use of the English language and historical-cultural ties.
+Member states have no legal obligations to one another, though some have institutional links to other Commonwealth nations.
 Citizenship of a Commonwealth country affords benefits in some member countries, particularly in the United Kingdom, and Commonwealth countries are represented to one another by high commissions rather than embassies.
-The Commonwealth Charter defines their shared values of democracy, human rights, and the rule of law,[11] as promoted by the quadrennial Commonwealth Games.
+The Commonwealth Charter defines their shared values of democracy, human rights and the rule of law,[10] as promoted by the quadrennial Commonwealth Games.

 1. ^ "Commonwealth Charter".
 6 June 2013.
 Archived from the original on 6 March 2019.
 Retrieved 5 March 2019.
 Recalling that the Commonwealth is a voluntary association of independent and equal sovereign states, each responsible for its own policies, consulting and co-operating in the common interests of our peoples and in the promotion of international understanding and world peace, and influencing international society to the benefit of all through the pursuit of common principles and values